-Every Windows user knows that mistakenly deleted files and folders can be easily retrieved from a special container on the Desktop called the Recycle Bin.
-However, this handy feature cannot help when an item has been removed using more advanced deletion methods (like the Shift + Delete keys combination, a Windows prompt command, etc.), from a portable digital medium or the bin itself has been emptied afterward.
-Fortunately, owing to the peculiarities of this OS, in most cases, files remain recoverable by means of other options, even in the absence of a backup.
+Every Windows user knows that deleted files and folders can normally be retrieved from the Recycle Bin.
+However, this handy feature won’t help when an item has been removed using a more advanced method of deletion – like the Shift+Delete keys combination or a Windows prompt command.
+Also, files deleted from a portable digital medium usually bypass this container, let alone that the bin itself may get emptied afterwards.
+Fortunately, owing to the peculiarities of this OS, in most cases files remain recoverable by means of other options.

-The main reason which makes restoring deleted files possible is that Windows simply marks the sectors occupied by such a file as free while its content remains on the storage device until new data is written there.
-The FAT/exFAT file systems used on external drives wipes the information about the location of file clusters but preserves its name, size and start position whereas NTFS, which is commonly applied on internal disks, keeps a record for a file with all allocation information until it gets overwritten.
-Special techniques allow finding this data, interpreting it and utilizing to recover deleted files.
+As a matter of fact, Windows simply marks the sectors occupied by a deleted file as free while its content remains on the storage device.
+Restoring a deleted file is possible until new data is written over it.
+The FAT/exFAT file systems used on external drives wipe the information about the location of the file clusters but preserve its name, size and start position.
+NTFS, which is commonly applied on internal drives, keeps a record for a file with all allocation information.
+Also, the Microsoft's newest ReFS file system performs all updates using the copy-on-write feature, never overwriting the live data without creating its copy within unused blocks.
+Special techniques allow finding this information, interpreting it and utilizing to recover deleted files.

-Note: The mechanisms employed by FAT/exFAT and NTFS to store data are described in more detail in Understanding file systems.
+Note: The mechanisms employed by FAT/exFAT, NTFS and ReFS to store data are described in more detail in the basics of file systems.

 Still, there are several situations when it is not even worth trying to undelete files from Windows:

 - the files were deleted a long time ago, from the storage device which has been actively used;